Jim Richards (racing driver): Complete Bathurst 1000 results

 Jim Richards won the Bathurst 1000 seven times.
-His first three wins were in 1978, 1979 and 1980 with Peter Brock who himself won the race a record nine times (Richard's seven wins puts him second all time to Brock who won 9 times).
+His first three wins were in 1978, 1979 and 1980 with Peter Brock who himself won the race a record nine times (Richard's seven wins puts him second all time to Brock).
 Richards also had three wins with Mark Skaife and once with Swedish driver Rickard Rydell.
 Of his record 36 race starts, 22 were with a factory backed team for either Holden, BMW, Nissan or Volvo with only victory in a BMW eluding him.
 He finished on the podium 13 times with seven wins, three seconds and three thirds, plus one class win.